delabassee/odl2021-lab/step/serialization-filter-v2.md

 Note though how the message in `CodeInjector.run()` is not displayed.
 This is because serialization filter rejected it before attempting to deserialize the message.

 There are other ways to filter incoming byestreams, for example by size.
-To configure the serialization filter to reject any bytestream larger than 8 bytes in size run the following:
+To configure a serialization filter to reject any bytestream longer than 8 bytes in size, run the Server with the following filter:

 ```no-highlight
 <copy>